ArachisH/Flazzy/README.md

 The **ASCode** type also allows for basic control-flow deobfuscation, you can acheive this by calling the **Deobfuscate()** method after the type is initialized.
 For a list of supported instructions see [here](/Flazzy/ABC/AVM2/Instructions).

 ## Usage/Tutorials
-For some tutorials to get you started, proceed to the project [Wiki](https://github.com/ArachisH/Flazzy/wiki).
-This is were you can read up on how to actually use this thing.
+For some tutorials to get you started, proceed to the project wiki.

 ## Resources
 * [Shockwave Flash File Format v19](/Docs/SWF Format.pdf)